dasarpai/old.dasarpai.github.io/_quotations/quotation267.md

 share: true
 ---

-## The Process of Learning and Evoluation
+# The Process of Learning and Evolution

 ![he Process of Learning and Evoluation](/assets/images/quotations/quotation267.jpg)